Semicolonstartingtexts/conversationhubstandards/standards.md

 Zone, a network of users that permits ways and preferencings to be stacked on the zone and may have the application of effects applied from reserved or server provisioned or zone bound or user preferencinged system commands and the stacked system speech in the interactions between users and the users or other users in the same zone, users return to the lobby if in a zone or other mapping other than the lobby of the server at the time of more recent revision of the server’s provisions than the most recent consent is for relevant to the specific provision changes to the server’s provisions, when changing the ways of a zone away from the initial ways, the server asks the user to name the zone by prompting them to notice a request to do so or abandon the way change and acts on the response

-Lobby, a network in which the application of effects applied in interactions with users which are in and while on the lobby, is only the definition of the server and the server’s provisions without adding server provisions beyond the Semicolonstartingtexts/conversationserverstandards repository’s main branch’s micro.md, standards.md and communityprovisions.md files’ contents of the most recent approved version over v0.1a127, without redaction or alteration to the files’ contents, the user’s preferencings, administrative system commands and utility system commands, interfacing system commands, clustering system commands, setup system commands, transportation system commands and the initial consent system commands, connection system commands and communication system commands, setup system commands and the related gestures if a gesture related is in the provisions of the server, the users which have yet to consent to the most recent revision are limited in terms of mappings to be taken to to the lobbies and if a user is taken to the lobby by a version change of the server, the user notices they were taken to the lobby because of a server provision change, also if they connect to the server and haven’t consented to the most recent revision of the server’s provisions they notice, ways aren’t permitted to be stacked on a lobby and the on a moderator stacked ways are suspended while in the lobby, accepted incoming connection requests enter in the lobby
+Lobby, a network in which the application of effects applied in interactions with users which are in and while on the lobby, is only the definition of the server and the server’s provisions without adding server provisions beyond the Semicolonstartingtexts/conversationserverstandards repository’s main branch’s micro.md, standards.md and communityprovisions.md files’ contents of the most recent approved version over v0.1a127, without redaction or alteration to the files’ contents, the user’s preferencings, lobby-bound system commands, administrative system commands and utility system commands, interfacing system commands, declaring system commands, sets system commands, clustering system commands, setup system commands, transportation system commands and the initial consent system commands, connection system commands and communication system commands, setup system commands and the related gestures if a gesture related is in the provisions of the server, the users which have yet to consent to the most recent revision are limited in terms of mappings to be taken to to the lobbies and if a user is taken to the lobby by a version change of the server, the user notices they were taken to the lobby because of a server provision change, also if they connect to the server and haven’t consented to the most recent revision of the server’s provisions they notice, ways aren’t permitted to be stacked on a lobby and the on a moderator stacked ways are suspended while in the lobby, accepted incoming connection requests enter in the lobby

 Library, the zone where unstacked, stacked system speech gets shelved in the respective library for safe keeping and keeping safe from, without application of effects applied in interactions with the system speech shelved, while shelved, until the system speech is stacked again or deshelved, and to be shelved, as a user or other role, being shelved lets the user notice the user’s been shelved and needs to deshelve or hangup and skips interacting with the other mappings of the server beyond the send a message… and reply with… reserved system commands or deshelving by a user and the user is unstacked on the user’s stacked system speech, additionally, the users in the library interacting with the user and the users don’t have application of effects applied from the user’s in the library’s stacked system speech in interactions with the user by the user and other users in the library while in the library and the user’s and users’ in the library’s semicolon starting SMS texts for the involved recipients of the semicolon starting SMS texts while in the library